newazCS/production-playwright-framework/docs/how-to-add-tests.md

 - [ ] No hardcoded base URLs
 - [ ] Page Object Model used for UI tests
 - [ ] BaseClient used for API tests
+- [ ] BDD feature and step files use portal-specific folders when BDD is added
 - [ ] Readable step descriptions added
 - [ ] Existing pages, flows, and data reused where possible